-During the year, Maven also received the sum of £18,800 (plus VAT) (2023: £17,800 (plus VAT)) per annum in respect of Bill Nixon's role as a Director of the Company.
-Maven may also receive fees from investee companies in relation to arranging transactions, monitoring business progress and for providing non-executive directors for their boards.
+Independent of these arrangements, Maven may also receive, from investee companies, fees in relation to arranging transactions, monitoring of business progress and for providing non-executive directors for their boards.

-In light of the investment performance achieved by the Manager, together with the standard of company secretarial and administrative services provided, the Board considers that the continued appointment of the Manager and Secretary, on the stated terms, is in the best interests of the Company and its Shareholders.
+In light of investment performance achieved by the Manager, together with the standard of company secretarial and administrative services provided, the Board considers that the continued appointment of Maven as Manager and Secretary on the stated terms is in the best interests of the Company and its Shareholders.

-Maven Executive Investment Scheme and Executive Holdings
+The Maven Executive Investment Scheme and Executive Holdings

-In order to ensure that the Manager's staff are appropriately incentivised in relation to the management of the portfolio, the Maven Executive Investment Scheme allows individuals to participate in new investments in portfolio companies alongside the Company.
-Under the terms and conditions of the scheme, all investments will be made through a nominee and under terms agreed by the Board.
+In order to ensure that the Manager's executives are appropriately incentivised in relation to the management of the portfolio, a co-investment scheme is in place which allows individuals to participate in new investments in portfolio companies alongside the Company.
+Under the terms and conditions of the Maven Executive Investment Scheme, all investments will be made through a nominee and under terms agreed by the Board.
 The terms of the scheme ensure that all investments will be made on identical terms to those of the Company and that no selection of investments by participants will be allowed.
 Total investment by participants in the scheme is set at 5% of the aggregate amount of equity subscribed for by the Company and the co-investing executives, except where the only securities to be acquired by the Company are those quoted on AIM, in which case the co-investment percentage is 1.5%.
 Where the Company partially divests from AIM holdings, the scheme is permitted to realise the 1.5% allocation in full.
-In certain circumstances the scheme may also sell AIM holdings which the Company may retain in order to comply with VCT qualifying criteria.
+In some circumstances, the scheme may also sell AIM holdings, which the Company may retain in order to comply with VCT qualifying criteria.
 Given the relatively low equity participation in each private company investment, any dilution of the Company's interests is, therefore, minimal and the Directors believe that the scheme provides a useful incentive that closely aligns the interests of key individuals within the Manager's staff with those of the Company's Shareholders.

-It should be noted that as at 14 March 2025, Maven and certain of its executives, including Bill Nixon, held in aggregate, 2,596,258 of the Company's Ordinary Shares of 10p and that this represented 1.99% of the Company's issued share capital as at that date.
+It should be noted that, as at 11 March 2025, Maven Capital Partners UK LLP and certain of its executives held, in aggregate, 5,219,226 of the Company's Ordinary Shares of 10p each (2.4% of the Ordinary Shares in issue).